-So in his junior year, his mother, French, packed up the house in Pensacola, Fla., and moved to Daphne, Ala., where Donaldson would be able to play at Faith Academy, a private school with a good baseball program.
+So in his junior year, his mother, French, packed up the house in Pensacola, Fla., and moved to Daphne, Alabama, where Donaldson would be able to play at Faith Academy, a private school with a good baseball program.

 "Josh had wanted to go to Faith Academy for a while," French said.
 "But he couldn't make up his mind.
 But he'd been coming home from school not very happy for a while.
 So I put the house up for sale, sold it in two weeks, and within a month we'd moved to Daphne."